 - 150 g (1 1/4 cup) ground walnuts (or use walnuts ground up into a powder in a food processor)*

 - 150 g (1 1/4 cup) gluten-free flour blend (or sub plain flour if not gluten-free)

 - 4 teaspoons baking powder ensure gluten-free if necessary

 - 1/4 teaspoon bicarbonate of soda baking soda

-- 1/2 teaspoon mixed spice (pumpkin pie spice, or a mixture of nutmeg, cloves and cinnamon)
+- 2 teaspoons mixed spice to taste (pumpkin pie spice, or a mixture of nutmeg, cloves and cinnamon)

 - Preheat oven to 180 degrees Celsius (350 degrees Fahrenheit)

 - Place the coconut oil in a large bowl and melt over a saucepan of boiling water or in the microwave (skip this step if not using any other oil)

 - Once melted, add the milk to the same bowl along with the pumpkin purée, vinegar, maple syrup, vanilla, salt and ground walnuts

 - Sift in the flour, baking powder, bicarbonate of soda and mixed spice